 - Anti-androgens such as spironolactone (Aldactone) or flutamide (Eulexin).

-- Diabetes medications such as metformin (Glucophage).
+- Diabetes medications such as metformin (Glucophage) may improve insulin resistance.